Amparulekar/Amparulekar.github.io/_portfolio/Research4.md

 **Summary:** *Ultrasound (US) imaging is cost-effective, safe and real-time, but it contains noise and artifacts.
 This project aimed at providing surgeons with mammogram-like image quality in real-time from by modelling ultrasound noise.*

-*Paper submitted to the Ultrasonics Journal.
-1 review round completed.*
+*Paper published in the Ultrasonics Journal*

 [**Paper link**](https://arxiv.org/pdf/2308.05449)